aria-ml/dataeval/docs/source/notebooks/tt_clean_dataset.md

 # Load the classes from DataEval that are helpful for EDA
 from dataeval.config import set_max_processes
-from dataeval.core import calculate, label_stats
+from dataeval.core import calculate_stats, label_stats
 from dataeval.flags import ImageStats from dataeval.quality import Duplicates, Outliers